 - Elite: Elite class is meant for racers!
 To be able to race for the money prices you will need to register for elite.
 You don’t need to have a license.

 - Hobby: Hobby class rides the same tracks as elite but with a more relaxed attitude.
-There is own hobby class for men over 50 years.
+This class will be divided into age classes.